 Blocked or Damaged Vent Pipes

 Vent pipes carry sewer gases safely out through the roof and help maintain proper air pressure inside the drainage system.
 If these vents become blocked by debris, bird nests, or structural damage, gases may be forced back into the home instead of escaping outdoors.
-This is one reason some homeowners notice sewage smell coming from vents, bathroom exhaust areas, or during periods of heavy rain.
+This is one reason some Sydney homeowners notice sewage smell coming from vents, bathroom exhaust areas, or during periods of heavy rain.

-Faulty Toilet Seals and Wax Rings
+Faulty Toilet Seals and Sealing Rings (Wax Rings)

 Cracked or Corroded Pipes